Kallu Yadav (Kalua)

 Kallu Yadav (d.
-2006), also known as Kalua, was a dacoit leader from Western Uttar Pradesh, India, popularly known as "King of Katri", who was accused of killing more than 20 policemen, for which the Uttar Pradesh government offered a reward of Rs 1 lakh on him.
+2006), also known as Kalua, was a dacoit leader from Western Uttar Pradesh, India, popularly known as the "King of Katri", who was accused of killing more than 20 policemen, for which the Uttar Pradesh government offered a reward of Rs 1 lakh on him.
 Kalua was killed in an encounter by the Uttar Pradesh Police on 15 January 2006.

 Kallu Yadav, a resident of Purnangla village of Paraur police station of Shahjahanpur district, was a terror in Shahjahanpur, Etah, Badaun, Kannauj and Farukhabad districts, although the bandit leader Kallu was not a born or habitual criminal.
 Shyam Singh's brother beat up Kallu badly after a dispute over possession of land in the village, after which Kallu became a dacoit.
 Kalua killed his enemy on the day of Holi in 1997 and threw the dead body on the banks of the river Ganges.
-Although Kalua has been encountered by the Uttar Pradesh Police, still there is occasional extortion and extortion in the name of his gang.
+Although Kalua has been encountered by the Uttar Pradesh Police, still there is occasional extortion in the name of his gang.